StevenLeRoux/TimeSeries_Format_Specification/README.md

 Caveat
 ======

-This proposal does not intend to be backward compliant with all existing tool, since some of them presents missing capabilities and does not provide an extensible format.
+This proposal does not intend to be backward compliant with all existing tools, since some of them present missing capabilities or don't provide an extensible format.

 Current metrics solutions
 =========================